open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 passively.
 This pattern has been widely adopted by [Prometheus](https://prometheus.io/).

+Unlike [Push Metric Exporter](#push-metric-exporter) which can send data on its own schedule, pull exporter can only send the data when it is being asked by the scraper, and `ForceFlush` would not make sense.

 Implementors MAY choose the best idiomatic design for their language.
-For example, they could apply the [Push Metric Exporter interface](#push-metric-exporter) design for consistency, or they could design a completely different pull exporter interface.
+For example, they could generalize the [Push Metric Exporter interface](#push-metric-exporter) design and use that for consistency, they could model the pull exporter as [MetricReader](#metricreader), or they could design a completely different pull exporter interface.

 ## Defaults and Configuration